microtrain/bootcamp/07-JavaScript/06-Game.md

     animate: function(){
       this.player();
       //10.
-Add moveSpawns to the  animation frame moveSpawns();
+Add moveSpawns to the animation frame. moveSpawns();
       window.requestAnimationFrame(this.animate.bind(this));
     },